MariyahW/MariyahW/README.md

 - 🚀 Full-stack Engineer passionate about creating robust and scalable software.
 - 💡 Constantly exploring new technologies and tools to stay ahead in the ever-evolving tech landscape.
-- 🎓 Marketing,Business Management, and Software Engineering graduate with a solid foundation in algorithms, data structures, and software design patterns.

 ### 💼 Technical Skills